Stewart Wilken: Crimes

 Wilken is regarded as a highly unusual serial killer, having killed individuals from two distinct victim types: female prostitutes and young boys.
 He also killed his adolescent daughter, Wuane.
 Wilken killed from 1990 until he was arrested in January 1997.
 He was active in Port Elizabeth, on the east coast of South Africa.

 He killed his daughter, Wuane, who was born from his first marriage.
-He said that she was sexually abused by her stepfather so he wanted to send her soul to God.
+He said that she had been sexually abused by her stepfather so he wanted to send her soul to God.
 He also killed Henry Bakers, the son of his second wife.
 He said during an interview with the police that he had sex with Henry's decomposing corpse.
 He also stated that he ate the nipples of one of his victims.

 Arrest and conviction

 Wilken was charged with 10 counts of murder and five counts of sodomy on 3 February 1997.
 He was convicted of 7 counts of murder and two counts of sodomy on 20 February 1998.
 Wilken received seven life sentences and was further advised by Justice Chris Jansen that he would have received the death penalty had it still been available to him.

 Forensic psychologist and investigator Micki Pistorius, who worked on the case, described Wilken as "one of the worst sadists I have ever met".